Vancouver Public Transit System: SkyTrain, Bus, and 6 More

 But if you only use the car for a few hours, a car-sharing service is much more suitable.
 Vancouver’s most popular car-sharing service “Evo” can be rented for minutes or hours.

-Additionally, Evo cars are parked throughout the city, making them easily accessible for customers who need a car at short notice.
-And all vehicles are equipped with bike and ski racks for outdoor use.
+In addition, Evo cars are scattered through the city, which means they are easily available for Evo customers who urgently need a car.
+All vehicles also include bike and ski racks for use outdoors.

 Car Lease/Purchase